 Work performance information comes in from various knowledge-area-specific control processes.
 Performance reports are a snapshot of project work accomplished, milestones achieved, requirements fulfilled, issues found, change requests raised, and any problems encountered and how they are addressed.

 Work performance data when analyzed becomes work performance information, which when represented in graphical or physical format becomes work performance reports.
-This clarity is introduced in PMBOK 5th edition.

 Like other Integration Management knowledge area processes, expert judgment is a very helpful tool to monitor project work or controlling any deviations from plan.